-Keeping your horse comfortable in their work, body and mind is a balancing act between training, behaviour management, gear selection, feeding, horse care and joint health.
+Keeping your horse comfortable in their work, body and mind is a balancing act between training, behavior management, gear selection, feeding, horse care and joint health.

 To maintain your horse’s soundness, you ideally want to be asking your horse to perform the minimal amount of work necessary to achieve the skills required, and maintain good manners, body weight and show ring presence without increasing the risk of injury.

 We know that lunging, especially on firm surfaces, can be quite demanding on your horse’s joints.
 However, it is obviously useful for helping horses to cope with the show environment.
-This is where EPIITALIS® FORTE can help your horse with the demands of the sport.
-For horses that require working down at a show, EPIITALIS® is an excellent way to help protect their joints from the repetitive strain of lunging and preserve their movement.
+This is where 4CYTE™ Epiitalis® Forte Horse can help, with the demands of the sport.
+For horses that require working down at a show, Epiitalis® is an excellent way to help protect their joints from the repetitive strain of lunging and preserve their movement.
 Not only does it not swab, it is also safe for long term use in both ponies and horses and won’t cause them to lose their spark.
 With its protective and natural anti-inflammatory properties, it may be particularly beneficial in horses that have had a previous racing career.

 Good conformation is critical for both show ring success and long-term soundness (if only more equestrian sports were judged with an eye on horse conformation!)
 Balanced year-round foot care will help protect confirmation and ensure joints, tendons and ligaments are not being subjected to abnormal forces.
 Icing joints after exercise, working your horse on a variety of surfaces, appropriate warm up and cool down and working with your vet to address any lameness problems in a timely fashion will all help to protect your horse’s joints and movement.